 - Absence of optional coverage or riders.
 As of the moment, Bestow doesn’t offer any option to customize your policy.

 - Qualifying age is somewhat limited.
-Bestow currently only offers their 2 and 10 year policies to individuals between 21 and 54.5 of age, while their 20-year plan is only available for people aged 21 to 45.
+Bestow currently only offers their 10 year policies to individuals between 21 and 54.5 of age, while their 20-year plan is only available for people aged 21 to 45.
 It means their policies are set to expire at age 65.

 - Lacks a longer 30-year term option.
 With such competitive prices, it would have been great if they offered a longer term policy.